AmerAmmari/LunagentAI/README.md

 # Lunagent AI

 A statically exported Next.js application powered by the App Router and TypeScript.
-Hosted on GitHub Pages at `https:lunagent.ai`.
+Hosted on GitHub Pages at `https:zentropic.ai`.

 ## Prerequisites